Swarm (2011 video game): Reception

-Swarm received above-average reviews on both platforms according to the review aggregation website Colin Moriarty of IGN stated "the entire package has a slick coat of polish on it."
+Swarm received "mixed or average reviews" according to the review aggregation website Colin Moriarty of IGN stated "the entire package has a slick coat of polish on it."
 One of the game's lower scores came from Ludwig Kietzmann of Joystiq, who felt that the PlayStation 3 version was "a good idea in need of better executions."

 Multiple critics praised the game's dark humor.
 David Sanchez, reviewer for GameZone, stated "the little blue Swarmites are completely stupid, and they have a ridiculous charm to them that makes you want to see them meet their demise."
 Sanchez further noted that seeing the swarmites die was "strangely satisfying and totally hilarious."
 Moriarty called the swarmite deaths "saddening and necessary," but added that players will "never grow tired of seeing it happen."
 Ben Reeves of Game Informer also enjoyed the game's humor, but felt that there was not enough variety to keep a player's interest.
 "It may be fun to watch these little guys die, but there were too many moments where I wanted to kill the power to my console."

 GameSpots Nathan Meunier felt that it had an excellent scoring mechanic and that the rewards for killing swarmites were clever.
 He did not, however that the game had an "occasionally brutal" difficulty level and that it was too short.
 Reeves also agreed that the game had a high difficulty curve.
 He stated that "it can feel like a chore to master some of the later levels".
 The reviewer from Edge magazine echoed other critics' comments in regard to difficulty, "Swarm will provide a stern test of both skill and patience."
 The reviewer for PlayStation: The Official Magazine felt that a stronger focus on simply clearing the levels could have been utilized, but noted that it was still a "surprisingly challenging—and splattering—good time."
 Official Xbox Magazines Cameron Lewis praised the games light-hearted attitude, sharp graphics and control scheme.
 He further noted that an "emphasis on constant scoring keeps the action trucking at a steady clip."

 In its first two weeks the PSN version sold over 4,200 units.
 The Xbox Live Arcade version sold over 7,700 units in the same time frame.
 As a technology demo game won the People's Choice Award at the 2007 Arcadia Festival.
 As of June 2011 the Xbox 360 version had reached 13,000 in sales, while the PlayStation 3 version showed numbers nearing over 2,000 during the game's first month.
 Year-end 2011 sales for Xbox Live Arcade version exceeded 20,000 units.